college-related/Notes_Old_question_solutions/3rd-Semester/DSA/Old_Questions/2018-spring.md

 - Data structure is a way of storing data in a computer So that it can be used efficiently.
 With carefully chosen data structure we can use most efficient algorithm.
 Choosing of a data structure begins with the choice of an ADT(abstract data type).
 A well-designed data structure allows a variety of critical operations to be performed using a few resources both execution time and memory space as possible.
 Data structure are implemented by a programming language as data types and the reference and operations they provide.

-##  1b,
+##  1b

->Advantage of Postfix expression over infix expression
+### Advantage of Postfix expression over infix expression.
+Convert given expression into Postfix.
+(A+B * C/D)+E * F-(G*H+I-J)

+- Advantage of postfix expression over infix expression are:-
 	- Any formula can be expressed without parenthesis.
 	- It is very convenient for evaluating formulas on computer with stacks.
 	- Postfix expression doesn't has the operator precedence.
 	- Postfix is slightly easier to evaluate.
 	- It reflects the order in which operations are performed.
 	- You need to worry about the left and right associativity.

->Infix to Postfix
->(A+B * C/D)+E * F-(G*H+I-J)
+- **Converting the given infix expression to postfix expression**

 |**Read**|**Stack**|**Output List**|
 |---|----|---|